 We aim to find examples of the use of Network models/principles/theories that bridge the potential gap between the Scientific Disciplines dealing with Network Theory and the creative artistic world using them.

 - Has our understanding, experience and critical discourse of music evolved to keep pace with technological models?

-Where do the boundaries between network as structure and metaphor lie?
+- Where do the boundaries between network as structure and metaphor lie?
 Are they porous?

-How does the use of networks as technologies impact on our imagining, our conceiving of music?
+- How does the use of networks as technologies impact on our imagining, our conceiving of music?
 Which of the many new affordances find most resonance?

-What is the explanatory or creative potential of network in non-technological or non-contemporary music?
+- What is the explanatory or creative potential of network in non-technological or non-contemporary music?